gclssvglx/analytics-robot/README.md

 ![logotype](https://repository-images.githubusercontent.com/504593718/08cf2ea6-cf81-42aa-8bfc-dd3d9c7fd16f)

+A tool for developers and performance analysts that are working on replacing Google Universal Analaytics (UA) with Google Analytics 4 (GA4) on [GOV.UK](https://www.gov.uk).

+It is designed to do the following:

-A tool for generating realistic Google Analytics 4 (GA4) events on the [GOV.UK](https://www.gov.uk) `integration` and `staging` environments.
-It does this by simply navigating to pages and (if required) interacting with specific elements and components (tags, accordions, links etc) in the same way a real user might.
+* Generate realistic GA4 events.
+This works by simply navigating to a list of known pages with specific components on, and interacting with the elements and components (tags, accordions, links etc) in the same way a real user might.

-It can also be used to test that the resulting events contain the data - in a predetermined and specific data structure - are as expected and haven't changed.
-Useful to validate that changes within the overall system haven't altered your expected analytics behaviour and event output.

-It was built primarily for Performance Analysts and others who want to generate bulk events quickly, easily and in a pre-determined manner.
+* Test that the resulting events contain the data expected.
+This ensures that the events generated haven't been changed or altered.

+* Assist developers when adding or testing event interactions.
+Essentially, a developer can supply any URL (including localhost), the tool will then find all GA4 elements on the page and click them all.
+A suitable report will then be produced.

 ## Architecture